isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 Only we now have more chains, and some databases are truly too large to ever dump and reload.
 I mean, we had a 120 TB MariaDB instance that was converted to Oracle MySQL 5.7 by dump and reload, and that took a machine with AMD EPYC CPU, 1 TB of RAM and multiple months to complete.
-The conversion saga was painful enough to warrant a [Percona Live talk](https://twitter.com/_digitalknight/status/1526671502116114435) about the entire thing by Simon Mudd and Pep Pla.
+The conversion saga was painful enough to warrant a [Percona Live talk](https://twitter.com/_digitalknight/status/1526671502116114435) about the entire thing by Mohammed Gaafar and Pep Pla.

 # Sometimes changes fail